Snail Facials are Real, and You Can Easily Recreate One at Home

 Close followers of Asian beauty trends have probably heard of snail facials, aka the skincare practice of putting live snails on your face.
 The thought of these slimy suckers crawling on you might freak you out, but snail slime, or mucin, contains ingredients that have anti-aging benefits.
-Could snail snot be the secret to eternal youth?!
-If so, sign me up!
+Could snail snot be the secret to eternal youth?
+If so, sign us up!

 After dressing in a bathrobe embroidered with a cute snail, an aesthetician gave me a relaxing mini-facial using all snail mucin products.
 Using an applicator shaped like a mollusk, she first applied cleanser to my face, then toner, followed by a mask and a moisturizer.
 My skin felt super soft and supple afterwards!

 “Snail cream deeply nourishes and heals damaged and irritated skin, but people shouldn’t expect an overnight miracle.
 Like other skin-care treatments, it will likely take some time and repeated use to make a difference,” Mark DiCristina, MailChimp’s senior director of brand marketing, explained to WWD.
 “But it should help your face feel younger and fresher than it did before.”

 If you’re curious and want to recreate your own snail facial at home, the products are easily found online.
 Here's how you can recreate it: